billiesumera/POLI-179/README.md

 - Dancer

 For each profession, similarity scores are calculated between the profession and gender-related words (both male and female).
 The results are visualized using PCA.

+Next, for comparison with Method 2, percentages were calculated by taking these similarity scores and normalizing them to a 0-100 scale, where 0 represents maximum similarity to female words and 100 represents maximum similarity to male words.

+Method 2 of this project uses the Bing Image Downloader to collect images for each profession.
+Each image is fed through Fairface gender detection model.
+The gender distribution is calculated into a percentage where 100 means all male photos.

 ## Setup Instructions